Deus Ex: Invisible War Game Cover

 • “Between crashing randomly, awful gameplay, boring story and characters, janky or non-existent animations (there seriously isn't an animation for NPCs sitting on chairs, they just stand next to them), ugly and tiny levels, and a horrible difficult-to-use UI, this game is absolute trash.”

-Players find the grinding aspect of the game to be tedious, particularly in the late game where character strength diminishes challenge and enjoyment.
-The need for constant backtracking, unfulfilling side quests, and cumbersome controls further contribute to a frustrating experience.
-Overall, the grinding process detracts from the game's potential, making it feel more like a chore than an engaging gameplay element.
+Players find the grinding aspect of the game to be tedious and repetitive, particularly in the late game where character strength diminishes challenge and enjoyment.
+The need for constant backtracking, unfulfilling sidequests, and cumbersome controls further contribute to a frustrating experience.
+Additionally, technical issues and a steep learning curve add to the overall sense of tedium throughout gameplay.

 • “By mid-game, I already felt like my character was the strongest creature in the game, making everything even more tedious and boring.”